yadlra/CV/README.md

 - **Anna Freud Centre** (London, England): April 2014 - July 2014

 Research Assistant:
-The Anna Freud Centre provides specialist help for children and young people in emotional distress, helping to put them back on track for a brighter future.
-The Centre had at the time, decided to expand its services and  planning to offer psychiatric evaluations of its patients.
-My primary role has been to support the Child and Adolescent Psychiatrists at the Centre in producing the report necessary for establishing this service.
+The Centre had at the time, decided to expand its services and  planning to offer psychiatric evaluations of its young patients with any sort of court involvement.
+I helped the Child and Adolescent Psychiatrists at the Centre in producing the report necessary for establishing this service.

 - **International Anti-Corruption Academy** (Laxemburg, Austria): September 2013 - December 2013

 Intern, External Relations and Protocol:
-This organization reports to the United Nations Office on Drugs and Crime (UNODC) and the European Anti-Fraud Office (OLAF).
-It is the first global organization of its kind dedicated to provide anti-corruption education and research.
-During my time at the Academy, I was able to engage in diplomatic meetings and take notes for further meetings and proceedings.
-I also compiled detailed research on corruption issues and anti-corruption measures on various countries.
+During my time at IACA, I was able to engage in diplomatic meetings for translation purposes.
+I compiled detailed research on corruption issues and anti-corruption measures on Mexico, Colombia and Spain.
+This research was part of the portfolio in diplomatic meetings between the Dean and the diplomatic missions of such countries.

 ## Education